Damon0427/Dual_Channel_Deepfake_Detector/README.md

 - datasetScript.py                         # A download Script From FaceForensics++.
 - blaze_face_short_range.tflite            # A model from mediapipe documentation. https://ai.google.dev/edge/mediapipe/solutions/vision/face_detector
 - Requiment.txt                            # All of the require dependencies
+- evaluate.py,models.py, training.py, preprocess.py  # script for train,evaluate preprocess.
+- Result Folder included all of the plot.
+- Github Restriced the file size, Unable to upload the model
 ```

 ## How to set up the environment & Run：